ea/bosch_headunit_root/scripts/rtos_interaction/rtos_interaction.md

  Services and message passing mechanisms will be detailed later, but most important ones are implemented by these processes.
 When trying to understand the data sent in messages, these are the first place to start looking.

-## RTOS "Drivers"
+### RTOS Drivers

+"Drivers".
 Additional components loaded by the RTOS also come in a form of ELFs, but are somehow distinct from the above processes.
 These reside in `rfd_file.bin` in the firmware.
 Upon closer inspection, this file turns out to be a flat archive of ELFs with a minimal header describing file offset, lenght and name:

 ```
 00000000: 0528 0000 3412 0000 1200 0000 7019 0000  .(..4.......p...